evmcnb/quartz/content/Full/Cervical Cancer.md

 tags: [Oncology, OBGYN]
 title: Cervical Cancer
 date:
-date modified: Monday, September 22nd 2025, 9:40:30 pm
+date modified: Thursday, January 1st 2026, 2:18:05 pm
 date created: Monday, September 22nd 2025, 5:08:59 pm
 ---
 Cancer of the cervix tends to affect younger women, peaking in the reproductive years.
-80% of cervical cancers are **_squamous cell carcinomas_**
+80% of cervical cancers are **_squamous cell carcinomas_**, other 20% are adenocarcinomas

 Cervical cancer is strongly associated with [[Pearls/Human Papilloma virus Infection|Human Papilloma virus Infection]].
 Children aged 12 – 13 years are vaccinated against certain strains of HPV to reduce the risk of cervical cancer.